abitdodgy/words_counted/README.md

 ### Features

-* Get the following data from any string:
+* Get the following data from any string or readable file:
     * Word count
     * Unique word count
     * Word density